marilius12/taxes/pages/taxes-on-investments.md

   - you may be subject to **WTH tax** at the source
   - you may claim a **foreign tax credit** to offset double taxation
   - you may be unable to claim dividend tax credits (ex: Canada)
-  - [dividends from ADRs](https://www.dividend.com/portfolio-management-channel/how-does-taxation-of-adr-stocks-affect-investors/) are subject to regular WTH tax (unless proper paperwork is filed)
+  - [dividends from ADRs](https://www.dividend.com/portfolio-management-channel/how-does-taxation-of-adr-stocks-affect-investors/) are subject to regular WTH tax despite the DTT (unless proper paperwork is filed)

 _Interest_ income is usually the least tax-efficient: